Find Local Summer Meal Locations: www.summerfoodOregon.org

 Outreach and Program Assistance

 Through our summer meal outreach, we work with the Oregon Department of Education and other partners to identify communities that lack summer food programs, help get programs up and running, and increase awareness of meal sites among the public.
-We document and share best practices through publications like our Summer Food Guide, a comprehensive resource for operators of summer food programs, our annual Child Nutrition Program Conference and our new webinar based workshops.
-We also provide small grants to help expand programs.
+We document and share best practices through publications like our Summer Food Guide, a comprehensive resource for operators of summer food programs, our annual Child Hunger Prevention Conference and state and local summer meal workgroups.
+We also provide small grants to help expand access to programs.

 We identify opportunities for Summer Food Service Program improvement through our work with providers here in Oregon, and monitoring efforts of other states.
 We advocate for these improvements through state and federal policy change, like Federal Child Nutrition Reauthorization.